• Disease Overview

 Signs & Symptoms

 Fever, blood plasma proteins in the urine (proteinuria), and a very small number of red blood cells in the urine (hematuria) may also occur.
-Affected individuals also exhibit red rash-like areas of skin or patches of purplish discoloration (purpura) resulting from abnormal bleeding into the mucous membranes (the thin, moist layer lining the body’s cavities) and into the skin that can be a sign of low platelets.
+Affected individuals also have red rash-like areas of skin or patches of purplish discoloration (purpura) resulting from abnormal bleeding into the mucous membranes (the thin, moist layer lining the body’s cavities) and into the skin that can be a sign of low platelets.
 Additional features of TTP can include abnormally heavy bleeding (hemorrhaging), weakness, fatigue, lack of color (pallor) and abdominal pain with nausea and vomiting.
 In half of individuals with TTP, increased levels of a chemical compound known as creatinine are found in the blood.
+Even though the platelets are typically very low in people with TTP, the real danger of the disease results from the widespread clotting seen throughout the body and less commonly from bleeding.

 • < Previous section